Russia's Putin: Who does he want to be in new term?

 By Timothy Heritage

-ST PETERSBURG, Russia Vladimir Putin has travelled halfway round the world to show who is in charge of Russia since his return to the presidency last month.
+ST PETERSBURG, Russia, June 22 Vladimir Putin has travelled halfway round the world to show who is in charge of Russia since his return to the presidency last month.
 The trouble is, no one is sure who he is trying to be.

 On Monday, the world saw a prickly, tough and uncompromising Putin grimace his way through a frosty meeting with U.S. President Barack Obama that revived memories of Cold War diplomacy.
 The body language was reminiscent of the old Putin.